ZH-XiJun/fakelauncher/README.md

 But what if teachers notice its **UI**?
 It is just a common smartphone UI.
 So if your teachers find out your feature phone is actually a smartphone, **you're done.**

-As a result, `fakelauncher` is developed by me to solve this problem
+As a result, `fakelauncher` is developed by me to solve this problem.

+## How does it work?

+Take a look of a function that natively supported by Android: [Screen Pinning](https://support.google.com/android/answer/9455138)

+That's why the App can disable status bar and prevent you from exiting itself and open any other apps.